TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nanostore-summer-time.md

 * I've calculated an average unit electricity price for each month using Home Assistant data that tracks my peak and off-peak grid import separately.
 I only have this data for January onwards, so figures for November and December are estimated.
 * In the winter months my battery runs out before the end of the day requiring some consumption of peak rate electricity.
 Average unit price is still well below break-even level compared with gas.
 * In the summer months I use effectively zero peak rate electricity which combined with high solar generation results in an average unit price significantly less than gas.
 More than offsetting the lower heat pump efficiency.

+# Conclusion

+* Heat Pump and NanoStore still working well
+* Water heating via NanoStore not as efficient as using a hot water cylinder.
+Results in significant reduction in overall efficiency for heating and hot water combined.
+Especially noticeable in the summer when the heating is off.
+* Still saving money compared with gas boiler.
+Home Battery and Solar are incredibly good at keeping the effective per unit cost of electricity down, especially in summer.